 Configuring the Build¶

 The first step is to run configure.py, which is a Python script that creates various directories, config files, and a Makefile for building everything.
-The script requires at least Python 2.5; any later version of Python 2.x should also work.
-Python 3.1 will also work but requires an extra step; see Configuring the Build With Python 3.1 for details.
+This script should run under a vanilla install of Python 2.6, 2.7, or 3.x.

 The script will attempt to guess what kind of system you are trying to compile for (and will print messages telling you what it guessed).
 You can override this process by passing the options --cc, --os, and --cpu.